Skip to content

 HTTP out of the box

-For httpx2, you do not need to write this yourself — the httpx2 integration ships HttpStatusClassifier, which treats transport exceptions and the canonical retryable statuses (429, 500, 502, 503, 504) as failures.
+For HTTP clients, you do not need to write this yourself — the httpx2, httpx, aiohttp, and requests integrations ship HttpStatusClassifier, which treats the canonical retryable statuses (429, 500, 502, 503, 504) and every non-excluded transport exception as failures.